thibaultsmnt/gesync/README.md

 # gesync
-Sync University of Luxembourg's Guichet Etudiant to Google Calendar
+`gesync` synchronizes the Guichet Etudiant calendar to Google Calendar

+## Usage

+Get `client_secret.json` from Google Cloud Console and add username and password to `creds.py` file